 It appears that the company has finally realized that what it used to do, will no longer help it attract customers.
-In fact, it will continue to deter the company’s image and sales.
+In fact, it will continue to hinder the company’s image and sales.
 As U.S. buyers have shunned basic logo products altogether irrespective of the brand, Abercrombie has decided to aggressively transition its portfolio from basic logo products to non-logo fashion products.
-Last year in an earnings announcement, the management stated that they will reduce their logo business to “almost nothing” within 12 months and replace it with fashion-forward inventory.
+In 2014, in an earnings announcement, the management stated that they will reduce their logo business to “almost nothing” within 12 months and replace it with fashion-forward inventory.
 Although the change appears too drastic, we believe that this was a much needed step.
-Indeed, this will result in significant revenue decline in the near term, but Abercrombie’s sales were falling rapidly even without this strategy.
-However, with this transition, the company stands a better chance of improving in the current retail environment, where only fast-fashion brands are thriving.
+The company is finally done with its portfolio transition and it has begun to see some positive effects.

 How Does Trefis Modelling Work?